-The evaluation of the visiting professor scientific quality and position internationally is assessed on a seven-grade scale.
+The evaluation of the visiting researcher’s scientific quality and position internationally is assessed on a seven-grade scale.

-Scientific merit and position internationally of the visiting professor (1-7)
+Scientific merit and position internationally of the visiting researcher (1–7)

-The motivation for the stay, especially how well the visiting professor can contribute to the development of the host institution´s activities and Swedish research in general in the relevant field.
+The motivation for the stay, especially how well the visiting researcher can contribute to the development of the host institution’s activities and Swedish research in general in the relevant field.

 - To what extent is the project relevant to research into the Holocaust, victims of the Holocaust and anti-Semitism?

-- Is there a plan for the nominee´s participation at the host institution and other institutions in the country?
-How can the nominees contribute to the development of the host institution´s activities?
+- Is there a plan for the nominee’s participation at the host institution and other institutions in the country?
+How can the nominee contribute to the development of the host institution’s activities?

-- How can the nominees contribute to the development of Swedish research in general in the relevant field?
+- How can the nominee contribute to the development of Swedish research in general in the relevant field?